dariosalina/TankAnarchy/README.md

 # 💣💣TankAnarchy💣💣

 ## What this project is about
 Group project.
-During this project we have learned to build a realtime Multiplayer game in React.
+During this project we have learned to build a realtime multiplayer game in React.

 **[Goals for this project](#goals-for-this-project)**